Bow and arrow physics simulation for Windows and Linux

 - Create, load and save bow models

-- Specify limb profile, cross sections and many other parameters
+- Edit profile, layers, material properties and other parameters

 Static and Dynamic Analysis

 - Simulate the statics and dynamics of the bow

 - Position, velocity and acceleration of string and arrow

 - Run simulations in batch mode